aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-resources/writing-updated-resource-data-back-to-mpp/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks lets you update a Microsoft Project MPP file's resource data and save it data back to the MPP file.
+Aspose.Tasks for Java lets you update a Microsoft Project MPP file's resource data and save it data back to the MPP file.

 {{% /alert %}}

 **Writing Updated Resource Data back to the MPP file** The code snippet in this article opens a source MPP file that has one resource.
 It then updates the data of the resource and adds several new resources.
 The steps involved in this activity are: